rafiadev11/Rafia-Homes-Angular-TypeScript/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+## Set up
+Run `npm install` to install the required dependencies.

+## GeoLocation
+For the 'Use My Location' functionality to work correctly, make sure you enable Location detection on your computer.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.